sctlcd/pearl/README.md

 ##### Footer

-- Social medias to get connected
+- Social medias to get connected with Pearl
 - 3 sections : Company presentation, links to other pages of the website (not implemented), contact section with a contact button redirecting to the contact page.
 - copyright mention with my name and my gitbhub repository